 8 Love never fails.
 But where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is knowledge, it will pass away.

 Wow.
-That is self explained.
+That is self-explained.
 What I can make of these verses is that love is selflessness.
-It is forgiveness in the greatest of wrongs (for instance, love from Mandela’s experience) and a gift which can turn situations around.
-Let’s assume, the whole world has this kind of love.
+It is forgiveness in the greatest of wrongs (for instance, love from Mandela’s experience) and a gift that can turn situations around.
+Let’s assume the whole world has this kind of love.
 How do you think the Earth will look like?
-When we forgive freely we love, when we are selfless in service we love.
+When we forgive freely, we love; when we are selfless in service, we love.
 If you are selfless, then you are humble.
-A loving person prefers peace, because he won’t stand violence which may destroy that which he loves.
-Love perseveres, love is not proud.
+A loving person prefers peace because he won’t stand violence, which may destroy what he loves.
+Love perseveres; love is not proud.
 Kindness is one of the highest forms of Love.
 Same with compassion and diligence (lovingly working hard in the things you do).
 So you can see the connections between great virtues and love.
 Is it not said that Love is the greatest of all?

 Tell someone you love him/her today.
-Prove it too by being kind and showing affection.
-Let me start from you; I love you!
+Prove it, too, by being kind and showing affection.
+Let me start with you; I love you!